Haithamhaj/Mind-Q-V4.1/docs/PHASES_DETAILED_GUIDE.md

 #### Stage Definition
 Stage 05 orchestrates hybrid imputation for logistics features, generating curated `clean_imputed.parquet`, indicator columns, PSI drift diagnostics, and a transparent imputation plan that downstream models can trust.

+- **Geo indicator safeguards**: Columns forced into `indicator_only` mode now emit an integrity audit inside `metrics.json` so operations can prove that GPS coordinates stay untouched whenever governance requires "indicator only" handling.
+Any accidental mutation is logged as `geo_indicator_only_modified` and surfaces in the gate reasons.

 #### Inputs
 - `inputs["raw"]` / `inputs["raw_uri"]`: Stage 04/Stage 06 pre-curated dataset (typically `stage_06_standardize/clean.parquet`).